 * Adopted by the Committee at its fifty-seventh session (10 - 28 February 2014).

-Concluding observations on the combined third and fourth periodic reports of Kazakhstan *
+Concluding observations on the initial report of Qatar *

-2.The Committee appreciates that the State party submitted its combined third and fourth periodic reports.
+2.The Committee appreciates that the State party submitted its initial report.
 It also appreciates the State party’s written replies to the list of issues and questions raised by its pre-sessional working group.
 It welcomes the oral presentation of the delegation and the further clarifications provided in response to the questions posed orally by the Committee during the dialogue.

-5.The Committee welcomes the State party’s efforts to improve its policy framework aimed at accelerating the elimination of discrimination against women and promoting gender equality, such as the adoption of the following:
+5.The Committee welcomes the State party’s efforts to improve its institutional and policy framework aimed at accelerating the elimination of discrimination against women and promoting gender equality, such as the adoption of the following:

-6.The Committee welcomes the State party’s accession to the following international instruments:
+6.The Committee welcomes the fact that the State party has ratified or acceded to the following international instruments:

 C.Principal areas of concern and recommendations

-Visibility of the Convention and the Committee’s general recommendations
+Visibility of the Convention, Optional Protocol and the Committee’s general recommendations

 Definition of discrimination against women